 Awards applied to your account in excess of tuition and fee charges are refunded to you within UMUC and federally mandated time frames.
 The Business Office prepares refund checks and mails them directly to you.
 In general, this refund process requires seven to 14 days from the date the credit balance is created on your account at UMUC.
-You may also choose the direct deposit option by enrolling through MyUMUC.
+To receive funds in a more timely manner, you may also choose the direct deposit option by enrolling through MyUMUC.